Darnivo/DTMN/Quiz.md

 #### Ex.
 Incorrect Results (33 Rows)
 Notice how theres `Biography` and ` Biography`
+> Actual data has a space instead of `_`, its replaced here to make it easier to notice

 | Rank | Genres      | avg_rating |
 |------|-------------|------------|
 | 1    | Western     | 8.550000   |